Understanding & Overcoming Fear

 A fear of failure usually comes from your childhood, the stories you hear from other people or movies that you have seen which greatly exaggerate real life consequences.
 All of these influences can instill a fear into the mind, which then causes you to become much more cautious and reserved than you normally would be.

 Typically, this effect is gradual, and develops over several years.
-However, when a fear of failure does manifest itself, it tends to become a downward spiral, whereby the more fear you give into your fear the more fearful you become.
+However, when a fear of failure does manifest itself, it tends to create a downward spiral whereby the more you give into your fear, the more fearful you become.

 The extreme of this would involve someone who fears the outside world and does not leave their home.
 This is known as agoraphobia.

-An easy way to determine whether or not you have a fear of success, is to ask yourself these questions.
+An easy way to determine whether or not you have a fear of success is to ask yourself the following questions:

 If you answered yes to any of those questions, you most likely have a fear of success.